chenming7777/Zoopi/README.md

 Zoopi comes in  an onchain, DAO-based, virtual pet game with the features of combating, pet traveling for resources gathering, and pet interacting for more user engagement like play, feed bath, evolve.
 Our player marketplace allows users to trade and earn with a comprehensive market analysis.
 Lastly, we have more side feature which maximizes can the nurturing experience, player engagement and strengthen the pet player relationship

 MVP Feature
 Zoopi is more than that we provide a DAO community for users to vote next updates and allow developers and artists to submit their arts and codes.
 Besides, we integrated  AI into the pet which can chat and react, making it more realistic and interactive to maximize the game engagement.
 This isn't just a game.
 It is the next step in digital companionship, where every pet has a soul.
+Our AI integrated model is implemented with the Virtual Protocol https://www.virtuals.io/ .
+Thnx to their virtual avatar so that we can make a new and more realistic AI pet with the idea of it.
+We believe in future where more AI Avatar in virtual protocol we can have all our ZOOPI there making all zoopi alive and it is all the automation process that AI generated NFT and visual， motion, and audio。

 BUSINESS MODEL